dwaipayan-nandi/FinTracker/readme.md

-modify the .env file in backend folder with own credentials and DB name
+modify the .env file in backend folder with own credentials